-The job outlook for truck drivers over the next 10 years is about comparable to most other occupations.
+The truck driver stats on job outlook over the next 10 years is comparable to most other occupations.
 However, it remains to be seen if this will cover the increase in the demand for goods transported over the roads.

 It is likely that the driver shortage will remain an industry factor for a considerable period of time.

 Basically, the growth in drivers may not be higher than the growth in the number of jobs, so make sure you’re doing all you can to attract and retain drivers.